ssbagi/Timing/README.md

 NVT  :  Normal Threshold Voltage Cell  |   Normal.        |  Normal delay.
 LVT  :  Low Threshold Voltage Cell     |   More leakage.  |  Less delay.

 **Takeaway Point** :

 - If the number of LVT are more we can check the no. of cells present in the path and count the LVT type of cells and say it maybe have more leakage power.
 If we want to reduce low leakage replace few of the cells with HVT cells and vice-versa.
 - If the path is having non-clock cells we need to reomve them and make everything to clk cells only.

+# Conclusion
+- A Heuristic Algorithm kind of Level 0 Debug Analysis.
-So, in way on top level we come to know the exact scenarios where which path we can optimize you know instead of openeing all the 1000's of report tweaking the stuff like that.
+- In way on top level we come to know the exact scenarios where which path we can optimize the paths.
-We can go in specific path or report and do the changes like provoide the feedback and stuff.
+- Few Paths might have few levels as similar like kind of root path.
+If we optimize these cells then multiple paths are already optimized further.
+We can go in specific path or report and do the changes like provide the feedback and stuff.
-This is just a Heuristic Algorithm.